ed349ti/simple-package-template/README.md

 Description.
 The package package_name is used to:
-	- como minha primeira experiencia!
+	- Para minha primeira experiencia!
 	-

 ## Installation